Slovakia may consider giving Ukraine Russian-built warplanes - NewsBreak

 Slovakia may consider giving Ukraine Russian-built warplanes

-BRATISLAVA, Slovakia — (AP) — Slovakia may consider donating its fleet of Soviet-era MiG warplanes to Ukraine, the Slovak defense minister said Monday.
+BRATISLAVA, Slovakia — Slovakia may consider donating its fleet of Soviet-era MiG warplanes to Ukraine, the Slovak defense minister said Monday.

 Standing alongside his British counterpart Ben Wallace, Slovak Defense Minister Jaroslav Nad said “we can discuss the future” of his country’s 11 MiG-29 fighter jets after they’re grounded “most probably” by the end of August.